 If you do not qualify for legal aid or if you wish to instruct us privately on a matter then please contact us to discuss fee.
 We accept private instructions for Police Station, Magistrates and Crown Court work.

-Where you do not qualify for legal aid and wish to instruct privately for a Motoring offence our cost is as following-
+Where you wish to instruct privately for a Motoring offence our cost is as following-

 Please note that the above fee does not include disbursements such as fee of an expert for them to prepare a reports such as blood alcohol concentration report, Expert report for, examination or analysis, drink driving, laced / spiked alcohol, failure to provide reports etc